solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Once you have generated embeddings, you will want to store them somewhere.
 This could be in memory locally, or in memory remotely.
 It could also be persisted to disk storage.
-We will explore various types of storage mechanisms (such as PostgreSQL) in a later section.
+We will explore several types of storage mechanisms (such as PostgreSQL) in a later section.

 ## Improving Results